LeavingStarW/CLPE/README.md

 ### Data preprocess
 The preprocessing of the image data can follow this link https://github.com/marshuang80/PENet In short, using create_hdf5.py to make an hdf5 file.
-As for the preprocessing of the tabular data, We first conduct dimensionality reduction using LinearSVC on the EMR data, then use TabNet to transform the data into suitable embeddings.
+As for the preprocessing of the tabular data, We first conduct dimensionality reduction using LinearSVC on the EMR data.

 ### Evaluation
 To do the evaluation process, please run the following command :